Over it? 10 Tips for Staying Motivated

 It’s okay to have those big, stretchy goals.
-But, make sure they’re mixed with small, achievable goals to that’ll keep you motivated.
+But, make sure they’re mixed with small, achievable goals that’ll keep you motivated.

-Have visual cues.
+Use visual cues.

 Hang motivational pictures or sayings in your bedroom.
 Keep healthy foods visible.
 Place workout clothes on your dresser.
 Start a Pinterest board with your favorite motivational quotes and check it often.
-Follow realistic and inspire people on Twitter or Instagram.
+Follow realistic and inspiring people on Twitter or Instagram.

 Take this a step forward and share motivational quotes.
 Inspire others to follow their goals.